 With this service, all images will be in the landscape orientation (with the long axis horizontal).
 You can easily rotate the images that were taken with the camera in the vertical orientation using the Windows Photo Viewer.
 Or, if you prefer, we can do that for you for a small additional charge of $0.03/image, based on the total number of images in your job (because we have to review every slide).

-The second Service Tier is our Premier service.
-This includes full post-processing of your images: this includes rotating the vertically oriented images, and removing any remaining dust and fibers that show up in the image.
+The second Service Tier is our Premier service, which adds $0.20 to the cost per slide.
+This service includes full post-processing of your images: this includes rotating the vertically oriented images, and removing any remaining dust and fibers that show up in the image (up to practical limits).
 In the case of older slides where the color has faded, we are sometimes able to slightly improve the color saturation and intensity (but we make no guarantees).
 We also try, where possible, to improve exposure levels for images that are either under- or over-exposed.

 These changes, while not typically dramatic, are usually a noticeable improvement.
 When we make these types of adjustments, you will receive both the original image, and the "enhanced" image, so that you may see the difference, and have both versions available.
-This kind of manual image-by-image processing is time consuming, and therefore is priced a bit higher: $0.50/slide.
+This kind of manual image-by-image processing is time consuming, and therefore is priced a bit higher: $0.50/slide, including the image digitization.

 These options can be combined in a single order.
 You can sort your slides into two categories: Image Only, and Premier Service, as long as they are clearly marked when we receive them.